bevyengine/bevy/release-content/migration-guides/bevy_picking_feature.md

 If you want to enable `bevy_input_focus`'s picking functionality, but do *not* want to use `bevy_ui`, add a separate dependency to the same version of `bevy_input_focus` in your project and enable the optional `bevy_picking` feature there.

-This change means it now possible to enable `bevy_picking` without any assumptions about which backend in particular will be used, meaning mesh picking, sprite picking, and custom picking backends will not enable `bevy_input_focus` `bevy_picking` support.
+This change means it now possible to enable `bevy_picking` without any assumptions about which backend in particular will be used.